ibm-cloud-docs/databases-for-elasticsearch/dashboard-overview.md

 ## Recent Tasks

 Every time that you make administrative changes to your service (such as scaling, or taking a manual backup), a task starts up.
 The _Recent Tasks_ panel shows the task name and progress bar for any running tasks, and a list of the most recent completed tasks.

+## Connections

+The _Connections_ panel contains connection strings for your deployment.
+Each tab contains connection information tailored to the type of connection or the protocol that uses it.
+Basic information includes things like _hostname_ and _port_, as well as the TLS self-signed certificate and arguments that can be passed to the driver or binary that you are using to connect.

+Reference tables for the different connection types are available on the [Getting Credentials and Connection Strings](/docs/services/databases-for-elasticsearch?topic=databases-for-elasticsearch-connection-strings) page.

+Connection strings reflect whether your deployment uses public endpoints, private endpoints or both.
+You can configure which endpoints are available on your deployment.
+For more information, see the [Service Endpoints Integration](/docs/services/databases-for-elasticsearch?topic=databases-for-elasticsearch-service-endpoints) page.

 ## Security